21 SaaS Marketing Metrics You Must Track in 2022

 Let’s have a look at testimonials and reviews and their effects separately.

 - Testimonials can be a little trickier to measure since not many marketing analytics tools allow options specified for testimonial analysis.
 You may need to combine multiple tools to measure the performance of customer testimonials.
 You can also conduct A/B split testing to see which testimonial works better.
-Although it sounds a little challenging to measure this, it is still a very important metric that shouldn’t be ignored.
+Although it sounds a little challenging to measure this, it is still a fundamental metric that shouldn’t be ignored.

-The main goal with tracking SaaS metrics is to get feedback on your marketing investments: to let you see what works and what doesn’t.
+The main goal with tracking these metrics is to get feedback on your marketing investments: to let you see what works and what doesn’t.
 Every company has different marketing strategies and thus requires different metrics.
 However, in this article, we’ve given you 21 marketing metrics you must track which will be of great help no matter which strategies you follow.

-SaaS metrics are special to each business and its goals.
+These metrics are special to each business and its goals.
 How you should select which metrics to track is by looking at yourself.
 Determine your goals and what you want to achieve with your marketing campaigns.
 And then decide what you can measure that will give you prominent feedback and help you improve.